rocknrollMarc/scripts/README.txt

 2. griffed

-Used for invoking a text editor of choice on a Griffin project from the command line.
+Used for invoking a text editor of choice on a Griffon project from the command line.

 Ensure that you have the following line in your .bashrc file: export EDITOR="/path/to/editor"